yutingsdu/Tiglon-v.1.1/README.md

         #
         #########################################################################

     Note: The default Boost installation directory is /usr/local.
 Take note of the boost installation directory, because you need to tell the Tiglon installer where to find boost later on.

 # 2. Installing BamTools

     Download bamtools via: git clone https://github.com/pezmaster31/bamtools.git

-    Build bamtools by following the step below.
+    Build bamtools by following the steps below.

     a) go to the bamtools directory and make a new directory named "build"